Aditya Redij

-Aditya Redij is an Indian television actor known for portraying Raghav Saghvan in Na Aana Is Des Laado, Prithvi Khanna and Ishwar Pandey in Junoon – Aisi Nafrat Toh Kaisa Ishq and Shiva Lashkare in Bawara Dil.
+Aditya Redij is an Indian television actor known for portraying Maharaj Bamni in Porus, Raghav Saghvan in Na Aana Is Des Laado, Prithvi Khanna and Ishwar Pandey in Junoon – Aisi Nafrat Toh Kaisa Ishq and Shiva Lashkare in Bawara Dil.

 Personal life

 Redij got engaged to girlfriend Natasha Sharma on 29 April 2012.
 They got married in 2014.
 The duo welcomed their first child, a son in October 2022.